yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 For example, some 55% of Android users are still on 7/8/9, which do not support gender-neutral emoji, and there are still a significant number of users on Android 6, which do not support male/female emoji.

-### An example

-On an Android 6 device, only the gender-neutral Person Walking is supported -- not Man Walking, not Woman Walking.
+For example, on an Android 6 device, only the gender-neutral Person Walking is supported -- not Man Walking, not Woman Walking.
 Then, on Android 7/8/9, they removed the gender-neutral emoji altogether, so only Man Walking and Woman Walking were supported, but _not_ Person Walking.